ethereumclassic/ethereumclassic.github.io/content/blog/2023-03-02-ethereum-classic-course-11-ethereum-classic-social-and-physical-layer-security/index.md

 As we mentioned before, proof of work is the key security component of the physical layer, or live operating network.

-The way it works is that there must be demand for ETC’s decentralized computing.
-If there is demand, then people will buy the cryptocurrency to use it, and as an investment, making the price rise.
-When the ETC price rises, then mining becomes more profitable.
-When miners becomes more profitable, they put more machines with more hashing power to build blocks for the network.
-When more hashing power is dedicated to the network, then it becomes more secure.
-And, when ETC is more secure, then demand for its decentralized computing grows, which, in turn, makes the price go up further, continuing the virtuous circle.
+In order for the system to work, there must be demand for ETC’s decentralized computing.
+When there is demand, people buy the cryptocurrency to use it and as an investment causing the price to rise.
+When the ETC price rises, mining becomes more profitable.
+When mining becomes more profitable, miners place more machines in service adding more hashing power to build blocks for the network.
+With more hashing power dedicated to the ETC network, it becomes more secure.
+When ETC is more secure, demand for its decentralized computing grows, which, in turn, makes the price go up further, thus continuing the virtuous circle.

 ## 4. Social Layer: Coordination Problem Security